vuestorefront-community/spree/README.md

 | Wishlists | Coming soon | This will be integrated with the API provided by the latest version of spree_wishlist |
 | Multi-currency support | Coming soon | Requires Spree 4.2 |

-## Performance concerns
+## Caching and performance concerns

+### Spree 4.3

+V2 API endpoints include built-in cache.

+### Spree 4.2
-Unlike Rails-generated views in Spree, API endpoints aren't cached out of the box.
+In Spree < 4.3, API endpoints aren't cached out of the box.
 To ensure smooth operation of the frontend, you need to add caching to GET actions of the API.
 Putting e.g. AWS Cloudfront in front of the API is a fairly simple option and can do wonders in that regard.
+If your application uses custom logic (e.g. different price for each user), remember to make sure that your cache keys reflect that.

 ## Resources